aptivator/easy-data-state/README.md

 Callbacks invoked by multiple `delete()` or `write()` calls are executed on the same thread/tick.
-When run in a context of some framework such as React, this may lead to concurrent updates to multiple UI components and may result in an error.
+When run in a context of some framework such as React, this may lead to concurrent updates to multiple UI components and may result in an error/warning.
+This is **not** a drawback of the library, but a general caveat when working with a framework like React.
 Pushing one or some of the `delete()` or `write()` operations towards the end of the microtasking queue usually solves the problem.  `queueMicrotask()` is an optimal method for such deferrals.

 Data stored via `write()` are cloned first.  `structuredClone()` is employed to duplicate the values.
 The function is supported only in modern browsers and latest Node versions.